AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/rust/rust.md

 Rust is a blazingly fast (their claim, not mine) programming language, with safety as one of its main features.

 # Type system
-Rust's type system allows its com
+Rust's type system allows its compiler